pkdone/practical-mongodb-aggregations-book/src/guides/composibility.md

 ];
 ```

 This book is not advocating this 'multi-variable' approach over a 'single-variable' approach to defining a pipeline.
 It is just highlighting another highly composable option.
 Ultimately it is a personal choice about which you find most comfortable and productive.
-Indeed, some developers will go a step further, if not intending to transfer the prototyped pipeline to another programming language in their target application code.
-They will factor out complex boilerplate parts of their pipeline into separate JavaScript functions, which can be re-used from multiple places in their main JavaScript based pipeline.
+Indeed, some developers will go a step further, if not intending to transfer the prototyped pipeline to another programming language.
+They will factor out complex boilerplate parts of their pipeline into separate JavaScript functions, which can be re-used from multiple places within their main JavaScript based pipeline.